 - Kampung Bule – Adorable café in a 100-year-old joglo house full of traditional furniture and old photos and crafts.
 About 700m north up the main road.

 - Bali Collection – This outdoor mall provides free shuttle buses to resort guests.
-Among oodles of cafés and bars are Coco Bistro (Chinese food and pleasant courtyard) and Pica Pica Restaurant (sangria, tapas, and all things Spanish).
+Among oodles of cafés and bars is Coco Bistro (Chinese food and pleasant courtyard).

-- A minimart is about 300m up the road near the Bubu restaurant.
+- A minimart is about 300m up the road.
 Otherwise, take a hotel shuttle to Bali Collection, a delightful outdoor mall in Nusa Dua, with department stores, cavernous souvenir shops, and abundant cafés/bars.